bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/Communications/CAN.md

 As ESP32 have an in-built CAN-controller, adding CAN transceiver chips allow for easy use of CAN communications between microcontrollers.
 CAN is used in this project to enable module-to-module, ESP-to-ESP communications.
 CAN nodes each have a CAN ID, an 11-bit (or 29-bit for extended frame) number.
 Messages can be tagged with an ID, which can allow messages to be directed at certain nodes and ignored by others.
 Filters can be employed with masks to allow for partial ID matches.
 The extended frame is used in this project, with the first 15 bits used to specify the type of module, and the next 4 bits used to differentiate modules of the same type.
 Only one bit is used at a time (so a max of 4, not 2^4) due to limitations on how to address specific or all modules without changing the filter.
+The ID and filter for a module are set to the same value.
 Messages are 29-bytes long, requiring some planning with the message formats.

+## Library
+I'm using the incredibly simple library from timurrr, available here: https://github.com/timurrrr/arduino-CAN , a branch from he library by sandeepmistry.

 ## Module identification
 CAN ID bit | Used to denote